Sabrinas Organizing

 After you finish each room, have a family meeting and explain where everything goes.
 You may have to explain it a few times.
 This happens to every family when one person initiates the organizing process, and the others aren't wholeheartedly involved.

-That's it; congratulations on getting rid of the clutter!
+That's it; congratulations on clearing out the clutter!
 You completed the organizing process.
-After the three phases of ―Awaken to Your Clutter Blindness, your home and you will feel more calming.
-Be proud of all the work you did.
+After the three phases of ―Awaken to Your Clutter Blindness, your home and you will feel calmer.
+Take pride in all the work you've done.
 Modifying the space in the future will not take nearly as long.
 So, revisit each area once a year to see if it will still work for you.

-Visit these pages first before doing the sort kept items step.
+Visit these pages first before proceeding to the 'Sort Items' step.

 How to Awaken From Clutter Blindness – Part 1